Gerola/Ext2-Filesystem/README.md

 ## Ext2-Filesystem
   This is an Ext2 filesystem that is compatible with Linux.
 It is recommended to be run on a VM or through WSL.
 Some packages may need to be installed before the program will run properly.
-In the files there are two disks currently, disk2 and mydisk.
-With disk2 having files currently on it while mydisk is a disk with nothing.
-To run the program run `./mk` or  `sudo ./mk`  to create a new disk.
-From there `a.out` should be generated and can be called instead of `./mk` or `sudo ./mk` with the command being `./a.out`.
-In order to change the disk the program reads change `char *disk = "disk2";` on line 82 to the disk you would like to use for the program.
+In addition to the packages the commands ` chmod +x mk ` and ` chmod +x mkdisk ` will need to be run with mk being used to create the a.out and mkdisk for creating new disk images.
+When first running the program run `./mk` to have a.out generated or  `sudo ./mk` to have a.out and a disk image generated.
+From there `a.out` can be called instead of `./mk` or `sudo ./mk` with the command being `./a.out`.
+There are two disks in the files and by default the program will use disk2.
+There are multiple ways to change the disk the program uses.
+One of which is to change `char *disk = "disk2";` on line 82 in main.c to the disk you would like to use for the program.
+The other is to run ` ./a.out [diskname] ` with the diskname being the disk you want to use.

 ## The Following Commands are Supported
 + mkdir